Disney's Celebrate America: History

 Since 2015, the Disneyland version began utilizing the searchlights used for Disneyland Forever, with the projection technology being added in 2017.

 In 2019, there were some changes for both shows in Magic Kingdom and Disneyland.
 For the Magic Kingdom version, the show has returned with the increased amount of pyrotechnics in Cinderella Castle.
 For the Disneyland version, the show has returned with the increased amount of small-sized firework shells on the rooftops of It's a Small World & Mickey & Minnie's Runaway Railway.

 In 2022, as part of Disney's continued Diversity and Equity initiatives through Disney Parks and Resorts, a female narrator was added to the production with slightly altered narrations.
 The show also cut select songs from act two of the "folk song" segments that upper management red-flagged as "problematic".

 In 2023, the Disneyland version saw the pyrotechnic elements at the rooftop of the castle were cut and replaced by increase of 9-line pyrotechnics elements on the rooftops of It's a Small World and Mickey & Minnie's Runaway Railway.
 Additionally, the searchlights used for Wondrous Journeys began being utilized for the It's a Small World promenade area.

+On May 19, 2026, it was announced that the Magic Kingdom version of the seasonal fireworks show will return on July 3–5, 2026, as part of Disney's celebration of the United States Semiquincentennial.